 Week 1: Dribbling

-- Mr. Potato Head Body Parts: All players are a Mr/Mrs Potato Head and must collect their body parts.
+Mr. Potato Head Body Parts: All players are a Mr/Mrs Potato Head and must collect their body parts.
 Each player has a ball and dribbles inside the area.
 Coach will call out body parts.
 When a body part is called the player must stop their ball and place that body part on the ball to collect the body part.

-Week 2: Passing
+Week 2: Fancy Feet

 Week 3: Shooting

-Teach players to kick the ball as hard as they can into the goal using their laces.
+Players learn to kick the ball as hard as they can into the goal using their laces.

-- Before games, give each player a chance to place the ball in front of the goal and try to use their laces.
+Before games, give each player a chance to place the ball in front of the goal and try to use their laces.

-- Messy room: Balls are scattered around the field, have players kick all of the balls into the goals to clean up.
+Messy room: Balls are scattered around the field, have players kick all of the balls into the goals to clean up.

-Week 4: Teamwork
+Week 4: Passing

-Teamwork means to work together to score a goal.
+Players learn that teamwork means to work together to score a goal.
 We don't steal the ball from our teammate, we try to pass to them so we can move up the field.

-Week 5: Defense
+Week 7: Defense

-Defense means to stop the other team from scoring a goal.
+Players learn that defense means to stop the other team from scoring a goal.
 We play defense by not letting the other team run past us, and blocking them when they kick the ball.